pluralsight/PS-AutoLab-Env/README.md

 PS C:\Autolab\Configurations\SingleServer\> Unattend-Lab
 ```

 Assuming you don't need to install a newer version of `Nuget`, you can leave the setup alone.
 It will run all of the manual steps for you.
-Beginning in version `4.3.0` you also have the option to run the unattended set up in a PowerShell background job.
+Beginning in version `4.3.0` you also have the option to run the unattended setup in a PowerShell background job.

 ```powershell
 PS C:\Autolab\Configurations\SingleServer\> Unattend-Lab -AsJob